OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 ```
 <!--partial-end-->

-### Step 3: Send User Id and Preferences in Transmission Requests
+### Step 3: Send User Id and Preferences with Transmission Requests

 Once the Seeds are generated (one per ad slot), the publisher
 shares the Seeds via Transmissions Requests with auction data to the